 One day some sixty sex workers became a member.
 But they failed to pay the (low) fee.
 They were not the only ones.
 The trade union came financially in dire straits.
 A fund raising event did not remedy this.

 The government refused to supply extra funding.
-It argued that it was not appropriate to fund trade unions, not even in the case of a group of workers that had never before had labor rights.
+It argued that it was not appropriate for a government to fund trade unions, not even in the case of a group of workers that had never before had labor rights.

 Around 2005, after having assisted in negotiations of Vakwerk and The Red Thread with the organizations of the managers of ‘brothels’ the FNV pulled back.
 Vakwerk continued as a pressure group with a spokesperson who worked voluntarily.